 Every artist needs a place to call their own for experimentation, critique, and preparation.
-Our studios in PSU’s Art Building and in the South Park Blocks-adjacent Neuberger Hall are clustered in small groups, giving our students the opportunity to interact with their fellow MFAs and faculty in an environment that can either be as public and collaborative or private and studious as they choose.
-The Neuberger Hall studios’ proximity to PSU’s printmaking lab also gives students working in print-based media ample opportunity to experiment.
-And, just as artists never stop working, so too can their workspaces: access to studios is available 24 hours a day year-round in a secured, key-card accessible environment.
+Our studios in PSU’s Art Building are clustered in small groups, giving our students the opportunity to interact with their fellow MFAs and faculty in an environment that can either be as public and collaborative or private and studious as they choose.
+Just as artists never stop working, so too do their workspaces: access to studios is available 24 hours a day year-round in a secured, key-card accessible environment.

-Portland State’s other exhibition spaces, Littman Gallery and the White Gallery in Smith Memorial Student Union, offer even more choice for visitors and artists to appreciate, with a compelling mix of work curated from students as well as a mix of local and outside artists.
+Portland State’s other exhibition spaces, Littman Gallery and the White Gallery in Smith Memorial Student Union, are student run venues.
+They offer even more opportunities for visitors to engage with art through a compelling mix of work curated from a mix of student, local and regional artists.

 Portland State’s downtown location also makes it close to the city’s premier galleries on both sides of the Willamette River.
 Pearl District galleries are accessibly easily by foot, bike, car, or the Portland Streetcar, and many more galleries are close-by throughout the city.